${desc_content} ${desc_content} Iraq 2026: Kurdistan Safe, Baghdad Not | Region Alert

 Sulaymaniyah, the KRI's second city, is controlled by the Patriotic Union of Kurdistan (PUK) and has a different political character than KDP-controlled Erbil.
 It's culturally more open and hosts a significant Iranian Kurdish diaspora.
 The Sulaymaniyah-Iran border crossing at Bashmakh is active for trade.
 The city itself is safe for operations, but travel toward the Iranian border requires monitoring of Kurdish-language channels for Iranian military activity.

-4. Basra and Southern Oil Operations
+4. How Safe Are Basra and Southern Oil Operations?

 Basra governorate produces roughly 80% of Iraq's oil output.
 The super-giant fields.
 Rumaila (BP), West Qurna 2 (Lukoil), Zubair (Eni), Majnoon, and Halfaya, are clustered south and west of Basra city.
 Tens of thousands of foreign workers operate in this zone, making it the most internationally staffed region of Iraq outside the Kurdistan Region.